jrmycanady/Utterson/README.md

 # utterson
-Utterson is a take on creating a managment wrapper for Jekyll and possibly Hyde.
-Both provide very capable command-line interfaces and as such Utterson is not design as a replacement or to fill a large void.
-Instead it started as a shortcut mechanism to add some basic functionality to a Jekyll or Hydate based blog.
+Utterson is a take on a managment wrapper for Jekyll and possibly Hyde.
+Both provide very capable command-line interfaces and as such Utterson is not design as a replacement or to fill a large gap.
+Instead it started as a method to manage a specific method of using Jekyll for a blog.
+Utterson implements many conventions that are not manditory with Jekyll and thus makes a trade-off of flexibility for management simplification.

 ## Development